It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Enemy to All Living Things: The Dark Spirits don't like him in the slightest given he desecrated the forest home of some spirits twenty years ago while trying to capture some criminals.
 Unalaq didn't want him to tag along to the South Pole for this reason.
 Then it turns out Unalaq staged the whole thing, and was behind the spirit attacks to begin with.

 - The Exile: He was exiled from the Northern Water Tribe for destroying a spirit forest in his youth.
-Turns out this was what Unalaq intended..
-Not anymore.
-In The Earth Queen, it would appear that his banishment has been revoked out of necessity due to the threat Zaheer posed.
+Turns out this was what Unalaq intended.
+After Unalaq's death and Desna and Eska taking over, his banishment seems to have been revoked, as of The Earth Queen.

 - Expy: Of Zuko.
 He was the heir to the throne of his homeland and was only doing what he thought was the best way to protect his people, but unintentionally wound up overstepping his authority.
 He was banished from his homeland for his arrogance.
 Then it turns out that his fate and honor are heavily intertwined with that of the Avatar.
 The only difference is that he graciously accepted his exile and forged a new life for himself, while Zuko invested everything in reclaiming it only to learn his folly the hard way.